 - Grief – Caregiving comes with many losses (the healthy future you envisioned, the goals and dreams you’ve had to set aside).
 Alzheimer’s is a disease that causes many different feelings of loss.
 All of these are completely natural emotions.

 Summing it all up, help is necessary but not always readily available.
 Caregivers can get the help they need, it will just take a bit more work.
 Taking care of ourselves is a crucial step in the caregiving process, one that is frequently neglected.
-Neglecting our self care can result in less ideal care for our loved one.
+Neglecting our self-care can result in less ideal care for our loved ones.
 Following these tips and getting as much help as you can is a solid plan.